martinsumner/leveled/docs/DESIGN.md

 Three potential recovery strategies are supported to provide some flexibility for dealing with this:

 - recovr - if a value is out of date at the time of compaction, remove it.
-This strategy assumes anomalies can be recovered by a global anti-entropy strategy.
+This strategy assumes anomalies can be recovered by a global anti-entropy strategy, or that the persisted part of the Ledger is never lost (the Inker's Clerk will never compact a value received after the highest persisted sequence number in the Ledger).

 - retain - on compaction KeyDeltas are retained in the Journal, only values are removed.